S7 Airlines: Fleet development

 On 29 May 2007, the airline announced a proposed order for fifteen Boeing 787 Dreamliners scheduled for delivery in 2014, with an option for ten additional aircraft.
 However, the order was officially cancelled on 29 January 2009, with S7 stating that it was considering the possibility of taking the aircraft under a leasing scheme.
 As of November 2008, all Soviet-made aircraft had left the fleet.

 In April 2018, S7 renewed interest in the Sukhoi Superjet by planning to purchase 25 Sukhoi Superjet 75 aircraft, with an option of 50 more for the new modification of the Superjet family, and become the launch customer.
-These will replace the airline's aging Embraer 170 aircraft.
+These will replace the airline's aging Embraer E170 aircraft.
 The airline plans to take deliveries of this aircraft from 2023.
 However in September 2019, it was announced the project had been scrapped.

 In October 2018, the airline took delivery of its first Boeing 737 MAX 8 and became the Russian launch customer of the aircraft type.
+In September 2022, the aircraft were returned to their lessor.